Visual Studio Code Tunnel¶

 In our VACC Open OnDemand web

-portal, select VS Code Tunnel
+portal, select VS Code Tunnel from the "Interactive Apps" menu.

 Select your job parameters and click the blue "Launch" button at the